codacy/codacy-coverage-reporter/docs/adding-coverage-to-your-repository.md

 !!! tip
     If you are generating a report format that Codacy does not yet support, try using community projects such as [schrej/godacov](https://github.com/schrej/godacov) and [danielpalme/ReportGenerator](https://github.com/danielpalme/ReportGenerator), or alternatively contribute to our [codacy/coverage-parser](https://github.com/codacy/coverage-parser) project.

-After having coverage reports set up for your repository, you must use Codacy Coverage Reporter to convert the reports to a smaller JSON file and upload this file to Codacy:
+After having coverage reports set up for your repository, you must use Codacy Coverage Reporter to convert the reports to smaller JSON files and upload these files to Codacy:

 1. You must set up an API token to allow Codacy Coverage Reporter to authenticate on Codacy.